 Trauma Education for the Bench, Administrators, and Counsel

 The Bolch Judicial Institute at Duke Law is partnering with the North Carolina Administrative Office of the Courts to create and administer an educational program for state court judges and other court administrators on the effects of juvenile trauma.
-The first training program is expected to begin in 2021.

 The curriculum will help judges, court officers, and court administrators understand the nature of juvenile trauma, the origin and lasting effects of trauma and toxic stress, intergenerational trauma, the connection between trauma and addiction, approaches to mitigating stress and establishing coping strategies, and other essential knowledge.
 The course will also offer concrete practices judges might adopt in order to better interact with affected parties, particularly juveniles, read and understand trauma assessments, and craft trauma-informed orders.